HellfunDigital/One-Pace-Viewer/README.md

 1. Download the desired arcs from the links or One Pace Discord.
 2. Create a folder named `One Pace` in the root directory of this project.
-3. Download "One Pace Viewer.rar" Extract the downloaded content _(including the empty folders)_ into the appropriate `One Pace` directory.
+3. Download "One Pace Viewer.rar" and Extract the downloaded content _(including the empty folders)_ into the appropriate `One Pace` directory.
 4. Ensure each arc is in its correctly named folder (e.g., `One Pace/Romance Dawn`, `One Pace/Orange Town`, etc.).

 ## Usage